Quansight-Labs/python-moa/docs/introduction.rst

 Conclusion
 ----------

-I hope that this walk through has shown the promising results that MOA theory can bring to tensor computations and the python ecosystem as a whole.
+I hope that this walk through has shown the promising results that the MOA theory can bring to tensor computations and the python ecosystem as a whole.
 Please feel free to try out the project at `Quansight Labs/python-moa <https://github.com/Quansight-Labs/python-moa>`_.
 I hope that this work can allow for the analysis and optimization of algorithms in a mathematically rigorous way which allows users to